muhammadfarhan720/MIPS_32_RTL/README.md

-# RISCV 32-bit RTL CPU Design
+# MIPS 32-bit RTL CPU Design

 The project features a 32-bit MIPS CPU designed to execute instructions in a single clock cycle.
 It is built from scratch using Verilog.
-The processor is inspired by MIPS/RISC-V architecture principles and supports a subset of R-type and I-type instructions, consisting of core processor components and essential operations like instruction fetching, arithmetic computations, and memory access.
+The processor is inspired by MIPS architecture principles and supports a subset of R-type and I-type instructions, consisting of core processor components and essential operations like instruction fetching, arithmetic computations, and memory access.

-# RISCV_32_RTL Architecture (Vivado Schematic)
+# MIPS_32_RTL Architecture (Vivado Schematic)

 ![CPU_synthesis_picture](https://github.com/user-attachments/assets/47b53ce0-1d1e-4cbc-953d-b07b1fb17403)